Control your debt

 Reports show that nearly half of people in problem debt (where they’re unable to afford their debt repayments) also suffer with mental health issues.

 For those who are struggling with problem debt, there is some light at the end of the tunnel.
-This year the government launched a new campaign called ‘Breathing Space’.
+The government launched a campaign called ‘Breathing Space’ to help those struggling with debt.

 ‘Breathing Space’ offers a 60-day respite period where all interest and charges on debt will be frozen.
 During this time, debt sufferers won’t face any enforcement or legal action from their creditors.
 Anyone who’s receiving mental health crisis treatment can also get a longer grace period.